- Get Involved

-In 2013, four students from the University of Technology, Sydney, Graduate School of Business undertook a management consulting subject, the result of which was this report focused on organisational challenges and solutions for Sailors with disAbilities.
+In 2013, four students from the University of Technology's Graduate School of Business undertook a management consulting subject in partnership with SWD.
+The aim was to troubleshoot SWD's organisational development challenges and help SWD find a pathway forward.

 With demand for its services continually increasing and the board’s desire to grow, Sailors with disABILITIES (SWD) is at a pivotal juncture in its history.
 With the organisation surviving for almost 20 years on the efforts of a small few, the SWD business model has become unsustainable.

 The question addressed in this report is … How can SWD become more sustainable?

 To improve the sustainability of SWD, the UTS Consulting team has identified 4 areas of concern and provided recommendations for each.
 A summary of recommendations is provided below.

 * Organisational Structure – adopt a ‘functional structure’ where a management ‘layer’ is added reporting to the SWD Board.
 The management layer includes the 5 functional areas of the organization requiring focus – Sponsorship & Funding, Boat Operations, Volunteer Management, Program Management and Administration.

 * Recruitment & Retention – conduct a skills analysis of the organisation to determine gaps and recruit appropriately.
 The recommendation is to also implement a retention plan, inclusive of a rewards program in order to keep the existing base of volunteers engaged.

 * The ‘Corporate Message’ – for marketing purposes particularly, it is recommended SWD undertake a process of identifying and communicating the organisation’s corporate message.
 This message should become embedded into all aspects of the organisation and will help facilitate areas such as sponsorship, government grants and recruitment.